-28. Whistleblowing
+29. Whistleblowing

-Whistleblowing is when someone raises a concern about a dangerous or illegal activity, or any wrongdoing within their organisation.
-This is a vital process for identifying risks to people's safety.
+Whistleblowing is when someone raises a concern about a dangerous or illegal activity, or any wrong doing within their organisation.
+This is a vital process for identifying risks to people's safety, this also includes supply staff and volunteers.

-If staff have any concerns about a child within the School this should be raised with the Designated Safeguarding Lead, in the first instance.
+If staff have any concerns about a child within the Marches Academy Trust this should be raised with the Designated Safeguarding Lead, in the first instance.